Rashad Madden: The Basketball Tournament

 Rashad Madden played for Team Arkansas in the 2018 edition of The Basketball Tournament.
 In 2 games, he averaged 5.5 points, 5.5 rebounds, and 3 assists per game.
 Team Arkansas reached the second round before falling to the Talladega Knights.

+Personal life

+Madden is a cousin of Malik Monk, who played college basketball at the University of Kentucky and currently plays in the NBA for the Sacramento Kings.
+Madden is also a cousin of former NFL wide receiver Marcus Monk.